Mission:COVID – a Great Success!

 The COVID-19 pandemic has left many without jobs, without security, and without resources to feed their families.
 In response, Calvary launched Mission COVID, a project to raise funds and supplies for our neighbors most in need.

-In early May, the Associated Press reported that nearly 1 in 4 people in the United States are currently food insecure in the wake of the COVID-19 pandemic.
+In early May, the Associated Press reported that nearly 1 in 4 people in the United States were food insecure in the wake of the COVID-19 pandemic.

 Many residents of Chiralagua work within the restaurant and service industry, and now over 50% of them are unemployed.